hi-names-nat/Natalie-Arrow/README.md

 by "24/7 Blackjack"

 ## License
-This repository and the project within, including code and assets, is licensed under the [GNU GPL](https://www.gnu.org/licenses/gpl-3.0.en.html) to every extent possible and allowable.
+All original content within this repository is licensed under the [GNU GPL](https://www.gnu.org/licenses/gpl-3.0.en.html) to every extent possible and allowable.